-to participate in any civil or criminal proceedings related to or resulting from such family violence or sexual If leave is foreseeable, the employer may require advance notice.
+to obtain services from a victim services organization; If leave is foreseeable, the employer may require advance notice.

-If leave is unforeseeable, the employer may require notice as soon as practicable.
+Prohibition of Retaliation or Discrimination to relocate due to such family violence or sexual assault; If leave is unforeseeable, the employer may require notice as soon as practicable.